Workshops

 Past Workshops

-Topics covered will include using objects, places and dialogue to start your story, finding the conflict and working towards a resolution.
-It will be a fully interactive experience as you write alongside Jenn and there will be the chance – but not the obligation – to share your work.
+Topics covered included using objects, places and dialogue to start your story, finding the conflict and working towards a resolution.
+It was a fully interactive experience as we wrote alongside Jenn and shared our work.

 Photo © Martin Figura

 Brigid is as an executive coach who specialises in helping business leaders take control of their future roadmap by setting clear goals for themselves.
 She is a natural collaborator who always uses an ethical and inclusive approach and is driven to help the people she works with achieve the goals they set for themselves.
 Brigid is also a passionate creative writer.
-During her workshops she teaches many valuable techniques that we can all learn to successfully apply to how we approach our writing.
+During her workshops she taught many valuable techniques that we could then successfully apply to how we approach our writing.

 How often do you promise yourself that you are going to set aside time to write, but never do?
 How challenging do you find it to make time for your writing and, honestly, how well do you utilize that time?
 Do you set clear writing goals?
 Do you constantly worry if your writing is good enough?
 How do you pluck up the courage to send off a submission?
 How do you cope with receiving yet another rejection letter from a publisher?
 How do you maintain the focus and positive mindset to keep moving towards achieving your ultimate goal of publication?

-The bestselling novelist and creative writing lecturer Dr Joanna Nadin was one of our most popular guests for Meet the Professionals earlier this year.
-We are extremely excited to now be able to offer a 2 hour online creative writing workshop with Joanna – genuinely an opportunity not to be missed!
+The bestselling novelist and creative writing lecturer Dr Joanna Nadin was one of our most popular guests for Meet the Professionals earlier in 2021.
+We were extremely excited to be able to offer a 2 hour online creative writing workshop with Joanna.

 Joanna holds a doctorate in young adult fiction and is a senior lecturer in creative writing at Bristol University.
 Her books for children include the ‘Flying Fergus’ series, which she co-wrote with 6-times Olympic gold medal winning cyclist Sir Chris Hoy.
 Her tough but life-affirming young adult novel, ‘Joe All Alone’, has been made into a BAFTA-winning, Emmy- nominated BBC TV drama.
 Her novel for adult readers ‘The Queen of Bloody Everything’ was longlisted for the Guardian newspaper’s Not The Booker award.

 We all know the weight of a great first line, but what else goes into a well-planned novel opening?
-Joanna will take you through some of the greatest openings, show you how they work, and help you shape your own.
+Joanna took us through some of the greatest openings, showed us how they work, and helped us shape our own.

-Joanna will discuss introducing characters, backstory, setting and description.
+Joanna discussed introducing characters, backstory, setting and description.
 The Beginning is only the start – everything a writer puts in their opening pages must resonate for the reader throughout the rest of the novel.

 Photo © Helen Giles